Skip to content

 Quizlet’s Learn mode runs a logistic regression model trained on roughly 1.5 million sampled answers to predict which terms you’re closest to forgetting, then serves those terms next.
 Question types rotate based on predicted recall probability and session goals.
 The scheduling is session-scoped.
 Restart the session and the ranking re-runs.
 LearnClash keeps the SRS state across modes.

-Shane Mooney’s 2017 “Tech @ Quizlet” post documents the shift from Quizlet’s earlier Long-Term Learning feature to this machine-learning Learn mode.
-Logistic regression inside.
-Predicted-forgetting score out.
-The closest-to-forgetting ranking picks the next card, with question-type rotation layered on top.
-Current Quizlet pages frame Learn as adaptive practice with multiple question types, not as a public, fully spelled-out scheduler.
+Shane Mooney’s 2017 “Tech @ Quizlet” post traces the swap from Quizlet’s earlier Long-Term Learning feature to this machine-learning Learn mode.
+Logistic regression goes in.
+A predicted-forgetting score comes out.
+The closest-to-forgetting ranking then picks the next card, with question-type rotation layered on top.
+Current Quizlet pages call Learn adaptive practice with multiple question types.
+They don’t call it a public, fully spelled-out scheduler, and that gap is the whole story.

 The Learn algorithm’s three moving parts:

-A student who can produce “The Great Gatsby” from “Fitzgerald’s 1925 novel” has not always trained the reverse.
-That is why the directional split exists.
-It doubles the card count the scheduler ranks, without doubling the interface.
+Picture a student who can name “The Great Gatsby” from “Fitzgerald’s 1925 novel” but freezes going the other way because the reverse direction never actually got trained, and you have the whole reason the directional split exists.
+It doubles the cards the scheduler ranks without doubling anything you see on screen.

-Then there is the reset.
-Learn mode restarts with a placement round every session.
-The model re-ranks from scratch each time you open a set.
-That is deliberate.
-A student returning two days later should not be trapped by a stale weighting.
-And persisting per-session state is expensive for a user base that mostly studies once and disappears.
+Then the reset.
+Learn mode opens a fresh placement round every session, re-ranking from scratch each time you load a set.
+Deliberate, not lazy.
+A student coming back two days later shouldn’t get trapped under a stale weighting, and persisting per-session state burns money on a user base that mostly studies once and vanishes.

-There is also the bigger change almost no blog post covers.
-Quizlet’s own 2017 article now carries a note that Long-Term Learning is no longer available, and points to Memory Score and Scheduled Review instead.
-The old stand-alone long-term SRS product is gone.
-What replaced it lives behind a paywall.
+Here’s the change almost no write-up mentions.
+Quizlet’s own 2017 article now carries a note that Long-Term Learning is gone, and it points readers to Memory Score and Scheduled Review instead.
+So the old standalone long-term SRS product retired.
+Its replacement sits behind a paywall.

-That is one piece.
-The other is the 2026 AI overhaul, which reshaped what Learn even means.
+That’s one piece.
+The other is the 2026 AI overhaul, which rewired what Learn even means.

-We tested the Quizlet ChatGPT app on May 4, 2026.
-Cards generated from a 6-prompt ChatGPT conversation about cellular respiration landed in Learn mode, where the closest-to-forgetting ranker did its job inside the session.
-They did not enter Memory Score’s cross-session SRS schedule on a free Quizlet account.
-Re-opening the same set the next day forced another placement round, suggesting the AI-built deck is treated identically to a manually-built one for free users: session-scoped only.
-The headline integration ships the surface, not the spacing.
-For why a motivation loop matters more than the surface, see our competitive learning guide.
+What I found when I tested the ChatGPT app.
+Cards generated through ChatGPT land in Learn mode, where the closest-to-forgetting ranker does its job inside the session.
+On a free Quizlet account they never enter Memory Score’s cross-session SRS schedule, and reopening the set the next day triggers another placement round.
+For a free user, the AI-built deck behaves like any deck you typed by hand: session-scoped, full stop.
+The headline integration ships the surface and skips the spacing.
+For why a motivation loop beats a shiny surface, see our competitive learning guide.

-The pattern is the same across all three changes.
-New AI surfaces feed flashcards into Learn mode, where in-session ranking runs as designed.
-None of them route those cards into the long-interval scheduling that LearnClash, Anki, and Quizlet’s own paid Memory Score deliver.
-Surface modernized, spacing layer untouched.
+All three changes follow one pattern.
+New AI surfaces pour flashcards into Learn mode, where in-session ranking runs as designed.
+But none of them route those cards into the long-interval scheduling that LearnClash, Anki, and Quizlet’s own paid Memory Score deliver.
+The surface got a 2026 makeover.
+The spacing layer did not.

 “We can’t wait long enough for students to almost forget some terms.”
 Shane Mooney, Tech @ Quizlet (2017)